arcroxort123/Arc1xSuperDistro/README.md

 Looks like I ended up adding more to the ExoTool-Systems by adding parts 4-10 Also I went and completed the Extras (of what I could salvage together)--it ended up being worth it.
 We also touched up the extras with references, which ended up being a huge overhaul to what it would have been.
 Now we are using Federations/Mascots and a Nox--Anima--Dragon Tiered-(Nexus/Lotus/Sanctum)-System--we upgraded the system as well as everything in the world.

 But what IS IT even like?
-It's basically if Minecraft World/Nether/Ender Modes were turned made into 2.0-versions met with Stable-Diffusion.
+It's basically if Minecraft World/Nether/Ender Modes were turned made 2.0-versions met with Stable-Diffusion.
 I am sure there are other ways to describe it, but we really went the extra-mile for it.
 Alrighty I think we are done and this is all ready to be coded.
 Unless I missed something else not really necessary, we can start this thing up once its all coded!
 It